Italian, like a lot of foreign languages, is in decline in schools. This is most likely due to foreign languages no longer being obligatory at GCSE.

 Aside from your career prospects, there are plenty of great reasons for learning a language.

-Why learn Italian at school?
+Why take Italian classes Melbourne?
 What are the best ways to study a language when you’re young?

 Since languages stopped being obligatory at GCSE and A Level, there’s been a decrease in language learning in the UK.